Nihilentropy-117/runpod_SFR-Embedding-Mistral/README.md

 ## RunPod Deployment Template

-To deploy this model on RunPod, you can use the template directly:
+To deploy this model on RunPod, you can configure a serverless instance:
-- **Template Name**: `nihilentropy_sfr-embedding-mistral`

-Alternatively, configure a serverless instance manually:
 - **Minimum Requirements**: At least 24GB VRAM and a network-attached volume of at least 30GB.
 - **Estimated Cost**: Approximately $2.25/month for storage cache, plus usage time
 - **Environment Setup**: